mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/return/index.md

 ![IIS homepage Wappalyzer extension](iis-homepage-wappalyzer.png)

-This reveals that this website is using PHP version `7.4.13`.
+This reveals that this web page is using PHP version `7.4.13`.

 #### Exploration